kikiraihan/kikiraihan.github.io/content/resume.md

 ---

-## 👨🏽‍💻 Experiences
+## 👨🏽‍💻 Work Experiences
 ##### 2022 | Digimosque
 *-as Web Developer in Term Contract-*
-* Create an API for the nearest mosque search algorithm and others APIs.
+* Created an API for the nearest mosque search algorithm and others APIs
-* Build the entire admin panel of the aplication.
+* Built a whole web admin that manages android app data
 ##### 2019 | Bank Indonesia Representative Office Gorontalo
 *-as Web Developer in Internship-*
-* Build an inflation early warning system at the Division of Policy Coordination Communication Function.
+* Built an inflation early warning system to assist the food commodity price survey meeting
+* Under the direction of the Division of Policy Coordination Communication Function, cooperated with other divisions
-* Conduct a survey of food commodity prices with employees of the Division of Regional Economic and Financial Statistics Supervision Function.
-* Assist in socializing QRIS (QRCode Indonesian Standard) and digital finance at the Division of Payment System and Rupiah Currency Processing Functions.
 ---
 <!-- Year | Host Office | Term Of Agreement | Job
 -----|-------------|------|--------